Tadge-Analytics/Expense-forecaster-App/README.md

 # Improved-Personal-Finance-Dashboard

 Oh boy, this is a much simpler, easier to follow personal finance dashboard.

-Hope fully it can be of some use to people (whether from a finance planning perspective or from a shiny/R-coding perspective.
+I hope it can be of some use to people (whether from a finance planning perspective or from a learning shiny/R-coding perspective.

 Enjoy.

 It was much easier to build on from and simplify my older (frankly, rediculously complex) finance dashboard efforts.